Skip to main content

 • Define a name/placeholder in the 'Placeholder' dialog box.

-Note: Placeholders don't have a specific format for being defined, but they should be defined within '[]' braces for them to be considered as placeholders for the specified links.
+Note: Placeholders don't have a specific format for being defined, but they should be defined within '[ ]' braces for them to be considered placeholders for the specified links.

 • Enter the required URL in the 'Link' dialog box.